wendyverdonk93/docs/content/payment-methods/banks/ideal/about.md

 aliases:
     - /payment-methods/ideal/what-is-ideal/
 ---
 iDEAL is an inter-bank payment method that links all major Dutch retail banks.
+It is the leading payment method in the Netherlands, comprising around 60% of all online transactions.

 Customers pay via a mobile banking app or in their own internet banking environment.
-Settlement is guaranteed and cannot be reversed by the customer.

-iDEAL is the leading payment method in the Netherlands, comprising around 60% of all online transactions.
+Once a payment is completed, the customer cannot reverse it and iDEAL guarantees settlement.

 To increase transparency for customers, the name of your website appears on the iDEAL payment page and "Your-website-name by MultiSafepay" on the customer's bank statement.